rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-09-09-0479441ea95068c2-sebi-order-for-compliance-release-order-for-recovery-certificate-no-4795-of-2022.md

 stocks:
 - KALPA
 tags:
-- recovery-certificate
 - compliance-order
-- enforcement-action
+- enforcement
 - kalpa-commercial
+- recovery
-- release-order
+- release
 title: SEBI Order for Compliance - Release Order for Recovery Certificate No. 4795 of 2022 against Siva Balan Jaipal in the matter of Kalpa Commercial Limited
 ---